-At UMD, we are interested in solving complex challenges that affect our region and world.
+At UMD, we solve complex challenges that affect our region and world.
 Swenson College is home to:

-- Large Lakes Observatory that studies large lakes around the world, including in our own backyard.
+- Large Lakes Observatory studies large lakes around the world, including in our own backyard.

 - Minnesota Sea Grant is a federal-university partnership that focuses on water science.